Boltzmann transport theory of magnon-exciton drag: Coupled magnon and exciton transport

 The kinetic equation for the exciton distribution function can be written as

 Here, $Q^M$ is the exciton-magnon collision integral describing the processes in Fig.~\ref{fig:XMint} and $Q^0$ is the collision integral responsible for all other scattering processes, e.g., exciton-phonon and exciton-disorder interactions, as well as for the generation and recombination of the excitons.
-We assume that the exciton population is small, $g^X\ll 1$, and, accordingly, the exciton-magnon collision integral can be written in a linear-in-$g^X$ approximation:
+We assume that the exciton population is small, $g^X\ll 1$ \addZakhar{(hence, the exciton-magnon interaction does not affect the magnon distribution function)} and, accordingly, the exciton-magnon collision integral can be written in a linear-in-$g^X$ approximation with two independent magnon modes: